Bethenia Owens-Adair: Career

 Owens provided for herself and her son by performing a variety of jobs.
-Although her family, especially her father, tried to support her and her child, Bethenia refused and took it upon herself to make a living, despite being a woman.
-Initially she found work nursing the sick, ironing, washing, and cooking, however, as she became more devoted to school, she decided to take up teaching.
+Although her family, especially her father, offered to support her and her child, Owens refused their assistance and took it upon herself to make a living.
+Initially, she found work nursing the sick, ironing, washing, and cooking, and eventually decided to pursue a career in teaching.
 While visiting her sister Diana and brother in-law, John, she asked to begin a school in Clatsop.
 Sixteen students showed up on the first day of a three-month term.

-She eventually moved to a primary school teaching position.
-She proved to be a worthy person for the position as she was able to deal with disruptive children in an effective manner and gained the reputation of a good teacher.
-While teaching she continued her own studies along with side jobs, such as sewing, to accumulate savings.
+While teaching, Owens continued her studies and took side jobs, such as sewing, to accumulate savings.
 She eventually was able to save enough to build a house in Astoria.
 However, in 1865, as her reputation as a teacher spread, she was offered a position in a different area.
 Rather than leave her home, Owens decided that teaching was no longer financially practical and began to consider other lines of employment.

-It was also at this time Owens was forced to leave Astoria because her former husband, LeGrand Hill, showed up seeking to reconcile their relationship once again.
-Feeling threatened, she left her home in Astoria and went to her parents in Roseburg, Oregon.
-Owens decided to stay with her parents, however, she still needed employment.
+At this time, Owens' former husband, Legrand Hill, came seeking a reconciliation.
+Feeling threatened, she left her home in Astoria and went to live with her parents in Roseburg, Oregon.
 Her brother-in-law suggested she take up millinery.
-Owens knew nothing about millinery, however, determined to teach herself the practice, she decided to open her own hat shop.
+Owens had little knowledge of the profession, but decided to teach herself and open her own hat shop.
 Her shop was successful until Mrs. Jane Stokes opened a competing hat shop across the street.
-To stay in business and keep up with trends, Owens traveled to San Francisco to receive training from Madame Fouts, a qualified milliner.
+To stay in business and learn about current trends, Owens traveled to San Francisco to train under the milliner Madame Fouts.
 When Owens returned to Roseburg, she was able to reclaim many of her clients and maintain her business.